Rogue River Steelheading - Oregon

 Guide-Prepared Shore Lunch

 Shore Lunch: Each day, the guides prepare a nice shore lunch with fresh fish, a deli sandwich bar, and salads.
-Shore lunches feature fresh steelhead (only hatchery fish) or salmon when available.
+Shore lunches feature fresh steelhead (only hatchery fish) or, when available, salmon.

 The Fishing Program:

 Guides: All guides have several years of experience guiding on the Rogue River and other notable rivers throughout Oregon, Idaho, and California.
-They are skilled instructors, offering excellent support for anglers of all levels.
+They are skilled instructors who offer excellent support to anglers of all levels.
 As expert boatmen, they can access small, productive pockets of water—no wading or long casting required.

 Group Size: Each week accommodates a maximum of 12 anglers, with a minimum of 8 required to confirm a group.
 If the group minimum is not met, the outfitter may combine bookings.